-- RTL Netlist View Technology-independent netlist view of the design before mapping of the design elements to the Microsemi-specific technology.
+- RTL Netlist view Technology-independent netlist view of the design before mapping of the design elements to the Microsemi-specific technology.
 Using the RTL view is a fast and easy way to determine whether the correct logic has been implemented by the software.
-Crossprobing from this view to the HDL code facilities troubleshooting when the design is not working as desired. - Post-Synthesis Hierarchical View Hierarchical view of the netlist after synthesis and after technology mapping to the Microsemi FPGA technology. - Post-compile flattened Netlist View A flattened netlist after synthesis, technology mapping and further optimization based on the DRC rules of the device family and/or die.
+Cross-probing from this view to the HDL code facilities troubleshooting when the design is not working as desired. - Hierarchical Post-Synthesis view Hierarchical view of the netlist after synthesis and after technology mapping to the Microsemi FPGA technology. - Flat Post-Compile view A flattened netlist after synthesis, technology mapping and further optimization based on the DRC rules of the device family and/or die. - Flat Post-Compile Cone view This view loads the same netlist as the Flat Post-Compile view, but does not initially draw anything on the canvas.
+Important parts of the design can be added to the canvas from the tree or from the existing items in the view.
+This view opens much more quickly than the Flat Post-Compile view.
+It allows you to load only the parts of the design you are interested in.
+This view is well-suited for use with large designs.
+This view is not available for all families.

-Figure 1 • Netlist Viewer - RTL ViewNetlist Viewer - Hierarchical View
+Figure 1 • RTL View

-Figure 2 • Netlist Viewer - Hierarchical View
+Figure 2 • Hierarchical Post-Synthesis View